leshow/blog/content/post/unit_type_pattern.md

 pub fn noop(_: Progress) {}
 ```

-Notice `ProgressFn`, which here is a function pointer.
+Notice `ProgressFn` is a function pointer.
 After I completed the assignment, I came back to this.
 I wanted to show a running progress bar, but with a function pointer I had no ability to capture any outside variables in my `ProgressFn`.
 Or at least no way that I knew of.
-If I wanted to capture variables from another scope, I needed to refactor this to be a closure.
+If I wanted to capture variables from another scope, I needed to refactor this into a closure.

 There's a lot of solutions on offer here.
 I could have just stuffed a `Box<dyn FnMut(ProgressFn)>` in the struct and been done with it, and while the Xmodem didn't have no_std, none of the other assignments did allocation and I didn't want to start here.
-So, feeling parsimonious, I decided against boxing altogether.
+Feeling parsimonious, I decided against boxing altogether.

 ## First attempt